roguisharcanetrickster/ab_runtime/README.md

 ## Instructions

 There is a somewhat complicated system for storing config settings in V2.
-For the production runtime, we try to consoloidate all of this into a single `.env` file.
+For the production runtime, we try to consolidate all of this into a single `.env` file.
 A sample is provided as `example.env`.
 Modify that to fit your own server setup, and save it as `.env`.